cuipengfei/reproduce-weird-issues/jersey-tomcat-issue/README.md

 2. run this in terminal: curl http://localhost:12345/hello?name=中文

-3. we will get hello 中文 as a result.
+3. we will get "hello 中文" as a result.

-but if we start it in tomcat, the encoding will be messed up:
+but if we start it in tomcat, the encoding will mess the result up:

 1. gradle tomcatRun